-All Schiphol passenger arrival exits (1-4) are a short walk to the main station hall.
-Dutch railways (NS) runs trains to Amsterdam Central station up to 10 times per hour between 0600 and 0100.
+All Schiphol passenger arrival points (exits 1-4) are a short walk to the main station hall.
+Dutch Railways (NS) runs trains to Amsterdam Central station up to 10 times per hour between 0600 and 0100.
 There are also night trains running once an hour on the hour between 0200 and 0500.

 How much does it cost?
 One-way tickets to Amsterdam Central cost €5.50 standard 2nd class or €8.43 in 1st class – this includes a €1 surcharge for buying a disposable ticket.

 Do not buy a return ticket (2x single fare) unless you are coming back to the airport on the same day.
 Children aged 4-11 can travel on a “Railrunner” ticket which costs €2.50 (no surcharge) and is valid the whole day in 2nd class on the rail network.
 Children 0-3 travel free.